SeanShubin/documentation/videos/character/character.md

 Unicode transformation format.
 Refers to a set of encodings that support all unicode code points.

 ### UTF-8
-A variable length mapping from 8-bit code units to code points, where each code point may be represented as 1-6 code units.
+A variable length mapping between 8-bit code units and unicode code points, where each code point may be represented as 1-6 code units.
 Designed to be compatible with ASCII.

 ### UTF-16